FDA bans red dye No. 3 from foods

 “The FDA should act quickly to protect the nation’s youth from this harmful dye, used simply to give food and drinks a bright red color,” the letter said.
 “No aesthetic reason could justify the use of a carcinogen in our food supply.”

 Red 3 is banned for food use in Europe, Australia and New Zealand except in certain kinds of cherries.
-The dye will be banned in California starting in January 2027.
+The dye will be banned in California starting in January 2027, and lawmakers in Tennessee, Arkansas and Indiana have filed proposals to limit certain dyes, particularly from foods offered in public schools.

 The International Association of Color Manufacturers defends the dye, saying that it is safe in levels typically consumed by humans.
 The group points to research by scientific committees operated by the United Nations and the World Health Organization, including a 2018 review that reaffirmed the safety of Red 3 in food.